rohitcoder/hawk-eye/readme.md

 The name "HAWK Eye" captures the essence of a Highly Advanced Watchful Keeper.
 Like the keen vision of a hawk, this tool enables you to monitor and safeguard your data with precision and accuracy, ensuring data privacy and security.

 ## HAWK Eye in Action

+See how this works on Youtube - https://youtu.be/LuPXE7UJKOY

 [![HAWK Eye Demo](assets/vid-preview.png)](assets/preview.mp4)

 ## Key features